Skip to content

 GeocoderAutocompleteOptions

-The GeocoderAutocompleteOptions object allows you to configure the behavior, appearance, and search logic of the Geoapify Geocoder Autocomplete control.
+The GeocoderAutocompleteOptions object configures the behavior, appearance, and search logic of the Geoapify Geocoder Autocomplete control.

 Reference